ivanitlearning/learning-k8s/Qns.md

 25. How do we know where the `--kubeconfig` option for kube-controller-manager is supposed to point to?

+    Ans: You configure this to read config files where they're stored.s

 26. How does the users in kubeconfig relate to the users in CSR?

+    Ans: Have to connect the two.
+[Ans here](https://discuss.kubernetes.io/t/how-to-create-user-in-kubernetes-cluster-and-give-it-access/9101/4).

 27. When creating users from .csr files, do we need to use user.key?
 Or just create and approve CSR from base64 .csr?

+    Ans: See the steps in the guide.

-    * Is the field "expirationSeconds" not needed in CSR definitions?
+28. Is the field "expirationSeconds" not needed in CSR definitions?

+    Ans: Only available for k8s [1.22 onwards](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/).

 # Progress